U.S. Registered Investment Advisers: Email Infrastructure Audit

 Business email compromise is the second-costliest form of cybercrime in the United States.
 The FBI's 2024 Internet Crime Report recorded $2.77 billion in BEC losses across approximately 21,489 complaints, roughly $130,000 per incident.
 The Federal Reserve reported that BEC accounted for 73% of all cyber incidents reported by financial institutions in 2024, up from 44% the prior year.

-The attack does not require sophisticated tooling.
-An adversary crafts an email that appears to come from a trusted domain—an advisor, a custodian, or a regulator.
-The recipient transfers funds or discloses credentials.
+The attack is straightforward.
+An adversary sends email that appears to come from a trusted domain.
+An advisor, a custodian, a regulator.
+The recipient acts on the message.
+Funds transfer.
+Credentials are disclosed.
 No systems are breached.
-The impersonation succeeds because nothing stops it at the infrastructure level.
+The impersonation succeeds because nothing at the infrastructure level prevents it.

-Registered investment advisors are an established and documented target.
+Investment advisers are a documented target.
 In March 2025, FINRA issued a cybersecurity alert after multiple advisory firms received phishing emails impersonating FINRA employees.
-In mid-2025, a coordinated wave of fraudulent emails impersonating SEC staff targeted RIAs directly, an incident widely reported by financial industry press and compliance consultants.
-The 15,391 SEC-registered investment advisory firms collectively manage approximately $125 trillion in client assets.
-That combination of trust, access, and infrastructure fragility is what makes this sector attractive.
+In mid-2025, a coordinated campaign of fraudulent emails impersonating SEC staff targeted RIAs directly, an incident reported by financial industry press and compliance consultants.
+SEC-registered firms alone manage approximately $125 trillion in client assets.
+That combination of trust, access, and infrastructure fragility is what makes the sector attractive to adversaries.

 DMARC, SPF, and DKIM are DNS-level records.
-They are not software to install, subscriptions to purchase, or compliance programs to build.
-They are text records published in a domain’s DNS configuration.
+They are not software to install or subscriptions to purchase.
+They are text entries in a domain's DNS configuration.
 Publishing a DMARC policy takes minutes.

-Enter your firm’s domain to view your current SPF, DMARC, and MX record status.
+Enter a domain to view its current SPF, DMARC, and MX record status.

 Check Your Email Security